prabhuramachandran/ipyaml/README.md

     $ ipyaml --no-output notebook.ipynb notebook.ipyml

-This will loose all outputs.
+This will not write any of the outputs.
 By default, all the outputs are also written to the output.
 Take a look at the output without output to see that it is very easy to manually remove the outputs if they are not desired.
+Using `--no-output` does not remove the IPython kernelspec and nbformat metadata at the end of the file but that may also be safely removed if one does not desire it.

 If you want jupyter to automatically load and save the `.ipyml` files.
 Add the following to your `jupyter_notebook_config.py`: